getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 Sentry.init({ dsn: 'https://<key>@sentry.io/<project>' });
 ```

-Most SDKs will now automatically collect data if available; some require some extra configuration as automatic error collecting is not possible due to platform limitations.
+Most SDKs will now automatically collect data if available; some require extra configuration as automatic error collecting is not possible due to platform limitations.

 &nbsp;
 ## Capturing Errors